 Females of the species have green feathers on their heads, backs, and chests, red on their bellies, and a patch of blue on their rumps.
 Both sexes have dark gray skin on their feet and legs.

-Caring for the Australian King Parrot
+Caring for an Australian King Parrot

+The Australian king parrot is an acrobatic bird that requires a large cage or aviary.
 An ideal environment is an enclosure 3 to 6 feet wide and 12 to 15 feet long.
-If kept in a smaller enclosure, this bird will require a lot of out-of-cage exercise each day.
+If kept in a smaller enclosure, this bird will require several hours of out-of-cage exercise each day.

-Common Health Issues
+Common Health Problems

 More Pet Bird Species and Further Research

-If the Australian King Parrot strikes you as an interesting species, also consider one of these other species:
+If the Australian king parrot strikes you as an interesting species, also consider one of these other species: